edsu/diary/README.md

 ---

+## 3/24/2023

+Today I *tarried* with *friends* at our favorite *Atlantic* café.
+We spent hours discussing various topics, from the obscure *phobia* of a projectionist's *manikin* to the *buccaneering* spirit that pervades modern society.
+Our conversation delved into the meaning of *Lotze*'s philosophy and whether it could serve as a *buttress* to *uphold* the evolving moral code.
+As the sky gradually *waxeth* darker and the stars began to emerge, a sudden *protest* erupted outside, shaking the peaceful atmosphere.
+The crowd chanted against the *ordination* of *plebeians* onto positions in the *jury*, invoking a fierce debate among us.
+And there we were, huddled behind the *portiere*, as our sustained laughter filled the air.
+As I bid goodbye, I couldn't help but wonder how trapped we would be without the mental *enclosures* we all build to help cope with the chaos that life throws at us.
+An unspectacular *menu* item brought back those nostalgic memories from years ago when it was the usual order of newbie waiter that made our nights special.
+How life becomes a complex tête-à-tête is still a mystery.

 ## 3/23/2023

 Today was filled with a myriad of emotions; it began with a visit to *Renard* *Frundsberg*'s house, where he *endorse*d my new project with great enthusiasm.
 It all started a few months back when I encountered the story of *Lozen*, a legendary figure in our town.
 The journey to finalize this project has been *surreptitiously* *devastating*, with many plans falling apart and numerous attempts *miscarry*ing.
 It almost felt as if the ground beneath us had turned *uncultivable*, rendering any effort to plant seeds of ideas futile.